TVXQ: 2004–2005: Debut and early years

 The group released the physical single of "Hug" on January 14, 2004.
 The single debuted at number thirty seven on the monthly MIAK chart selling less than 5,000 copies.
 On February 6, 2004, TVXQ made their official television debut at the Mnet and KM cable music program Music Tank, where they performed "Hug" and "O Holy Night".
 The following day, they performed on SBS's Inkigayo.

 The sales of "Hug" picked up following their television appearances, and on March 28, 2004, TVXQ won their first music show award with "Hug" on Inkigayo.
 "Hug" won two more music show awards in April 2004.
 By May 2004, "Hug" sold 118,114 copies and reached a peak at number four on the MIAK for April 2004, and stayed charted for ten consecutive months.
 On June 24, 2004, TVXQ released their second single "The Way U Are", which entered the MIAK at number two for June 2004.
 In July 2004, TVXQ participated in their first SM Town project and collaborated with other label mates to release the SM Town album, 2004 Summer Vacation in SMTown.com.
 In October 2004, TVXQ released their first full-length studio album Tri-Angle.
 It was TVXQ's first record to debut at number one on the MIAK, selling a total of 242,580 copies in the month of October.
 According to the MIAK, "The Way U Are" and Tri-Angle were two of the top ten best-selling physical albums of 2004.

-During the promotions of Tri-Angle, SM Entertainment had plans to promote TVXQ in mainland China and Taiwan under the support of its overseas partner, Avex Group.
+During the promotions of Tri-Angle, SM Entertainment had plans to promote TVXQ in mainland China and Taiwan under the support of its overseas partner, Avex Group under the name 東方神起 or TongVfangXienQi.
 TVXQ members recorded Mandarin versions of their popular singles and released them exclusively on the Taiwan press of Tri-Angle.